-Teachers and other approved employees are permitted by the district to communicate with students through the use of electronic media within the scope of the individual's professional responsibilities.
+Teachers and other approved employees are permitted by the district to use electronic communication with students within the scope of the individual's professional responsibilities, as described by district guidelines.
 For example, a teacher may set up an educational social networking page for his or her class that has information related to class work, homework and tests.
 As a parent, you are welcome and encouraged to join or become a member of such a page.